 |Activity of three cytotoxic isoflavonoids from Erythrina excelsa and Erythrina senegalensis (neobavaisoflavone, sigmoidin H and isoneorautenol) toward multi-factorial drug resistant cancer cells.[Pubmed: 24252341 ]|

-|The present study was aimed at investigating the cytotoxicity and the modes of action of three naturally occuring isoflavonoids, Neobavaisoflavone (1), sigmoidin H (2) and a pterocarpan that is a special type of isoflavonoid, isoneorautenol (3) against a panel of nine cancer cell lines, including various sensitive and drug-resistant phenotypes.
+|Resistance of cancer cells to chemotherapy has become a worldwide concern.
+Naturally occuring isoflavonoids possess a variety of biological activities including anti-cancer effects.
+The present study was aimed at investigating the cytotoxicity and the modes of action of three naturally occuring isoflavonoids, Neobavaisoflavone (1), sigmoidin H (2) and a pterocarpan that is a special type of isoflavonoid, isoneorautenol (3) against a panel of nine cancer cell lines, including various sensitive and drug-resistant phenotypes.

 |Life Sci.
 2014 Jan 30;95(2):101-7. |

 |Neobavaisoflavone sensitizes apoptosis via the inhibition of metastasis in TRAIL-resistant human glioma U373MG cells.[Pubmed: 24231449]|

 In this study, we found that Neobavaisoflavone sensitizes human U373MG glioma cells to TRAIL-mediated apoptosis.
 Co-treatment of TRAIL and Neobavaisoflavone effectively induced Bid cleavage and activated caspases 3, 8, and 9.
 Importantly, DR5 expression was upregulated by Neobavaisoflavone.
 We also observed that the combination Neobavaisoflavone and TRAIL increased expression of BAX.
 We further demonstrate that Neobavaisoflavone induced TRAIL-mediated apoptosis in human glioma cells by suppressing migration and invasion, and by inhibiting anoikis resistance.

 |Molecules.
 2011 May 3;16(5):3701-12. |

 |Inhibition of inflammatory mediators by neobavaisoflavone in activated RAW264.7 macrophages.[Pubmed: 21540797]|

-|Neobavaisoflavone is one of the flavonoids found in Psoralea corylifolia.
-In the present study we investigated in vitro the anti-inflammatory activity of Neobavaisoflavone.
 Macrophages play an important role in inflammation through the release of inflammatory mediators involved in the immune response.
 Inappropriate and prolonged macrophage activation is largely responsible for the pathology of acute and chronic inflammatory conditions.
 Neobavaisoflavone significantly inhibited the production of reactive oxygen species (ROS), reactive nitrogen species (RNS) and cytokines: IL-1β, IL-6, IL-12p40, IL-12p70, TNF-α in LPS+IFN-γ- or PMA- stimulated RAW264.7 macrophages.